steveicarus/iverilog/vvp/README.txt

 The .alias statements do not create new nodes, but instead create net names that are aliases of an existing node.
 This handles special cases where a net has different names, possibly in different scopes.

+DELAY STATEMENTS:

+Delay nodes are structural net delay nodes that carry and manage propagation delays.
+Delay nodes can have fixed delays or variable delays.
+Fixed delay nodes have only the input that is to be delayed.
+The delay amount is given on the node line.
+Variable delay nodes have three extra inputs to receive the rise, fall and decay times that are used for delay.

+	.delay ( <rise>, <fall>, <decay> ) <input> ;
+	.delay <input>, <rise>, <fall>, <decay> ;

+The first form above takes three constant numbers as the initial delay, and takes a single input.
+The second form takes 4 net inputs, with the first being the value to delay, and the remaining to be the delay values to use.

 MEMORY STATEMENTS: